AkhtarZaman7/frontend/README.md

 NEXT_PUBLIC_API_URL=http://localhost:5000
 ```

-4. Start the development server with Turbopack:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-The application will be available at [http://localhost:3000](http://localhost:3000).
+The application will be available at `http://localhost:3000`

 ## 📜 Available Scripts